New York's 10th congressional district

 New York's 10th congressional district is a congressional district for the United States House of Representatives currently represented by Democrat Dan Goldman.
-The district contains all of Lower Manhattan, including Wall Street, and the western Brooklyn neighborhoods of Brooklyn Heights, DUMBO, Cobble Hill, Carroll Gardens, Red Hook, Gowanus, Prospect Heights, Park Slope, Windsor Terrace, and Sunset Park.
-The district also contains portions of Borough Park and Bay Ridge in Brooklyn, and all of Prospect Park.
+The district contains all of Lower Manhattan, including Alphabet City, Chelsea, Meatpacking District, Flatiron District, East Village, the Lower East Side, West Village, and Wall Street, and the western Brooklyn neighborhoods of Brooklyn Heights, DUMBO, Cobble Hill, Carroll Gardens, Red Hook, Gowanus, Prospect Heights, Park Slope, Windsor Terrace, and Sunset Park.
+The district also contains parts of Borough Park and Bay Ridge in Brooklyn, and all of Prospect Park.
 In Upper New York Harbor, the district includes Governors Island, Liberty Island and the Statue of Liberty, and parts of Ellis Island.
+It also includes the National September 11 Memorial & Museum and One World Trade Center.

 History

-This congressional district has changed configurations and locations many times throughout its history due to redistricting, initially starting out as an upstate constituency before gradually moving south.
-Beginning in the 1870s, it shifted into parts of New York City, where it has remained to this day.
+This congressional district has changed configurations and locations many times due to redistricting, initially starting out as an upstate constituency before gradually moving south.
+Beginning in the 1870s, it shifted into parts of New York City, where it has remained.